rhjelmeir/PrizmCloud-Javascript/README.md

 * the wrappers as described above
 * the thumbnails need to be an element with:
 	* a class **'doc-link'** and
-	* a data type of doc-link.
+	* a data type of 'doc-link' or a href which contains document url.

 For example: